AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

 |`safe`| **Deprecated**.
 The resulting assembly may contain both native and managed code, but no native memory dereferences are permitted in the native code.
 The intent of this build is to produce verifiable code (that is, no `unsafe` code).
 The assembly is linked against `mscoree.lib` and only runs on .NET Framework.|
 |`NetCore`| This mode is identical to the default but links against `ijwhost.lib` and only runs on .NET Core 3.1 or .NET 5+. |

-If either of the two deprecated modes are desired it is strongly recommended to write in or port code to a pure .NET language (for example, C#).
+If either of the two deprecated modes are desired, it is strongly recommended to write in or port code to a pure .NET language (for example, C#).

 ### C++ language extensions <a name="cppcli_cpplangext"></a>

-The C++/CLI language is an  extension of C++ that attempts to express .NET interop [Concepts](#concepts) in C++.
-The most important being memory ownership and levels of indirection.
+The C++/CLI language is an  extension of C++ that attempts to express .NET interop [Concepts](#concepts) in C++ &ndash; the most important being memory ownership and levels of indirection.

 **`&`** &ndash; A native reference to native memory.
 This is the [C++ construct](https://en.cppreference.com/w/cpp/language/reference) and has the same semantics.
 This should not be confused with the `&` defined above when talking about managed references in IL &ndash; a completely different language.